59th Street–Columbus Circle station: 1940s and 1950s

 The city government took over the IRT's operations on June 12, 1940.
 A large sporting arena was then proposed for the western side of Columbus Circle in 1946, with a tunnel connecting directly to the 59th Street–Columbus Circle station.
 The arena plan, originally envisioned as a replacement for Madison Square Garden, ultimately evolved into the New York Coliseum convention center.
-Meanwhile, as part of the unification of the New York City Subway system, the passageways between the IRT and IND stations were placed inside fare control on July 1, 1948.
+As part of the unification of the New York City Subway system, the passageways between the IRT and IND stations were placed inside fare control on July 1, 1948.
 Later the same year, a candy store opened in the mezzanine of the 59th Street station, one of the first such stores approved in the subway system.

 Starting on March 24, 1953, the IND station's center express platform was opened for passenger service during rush hours; express trains opened their doors on both sides in the peak direction only.
 Southbound trains served the center platform in the morning, and northbound trains served the platform in the afternoon.
 In addition, a loudspeaker system was installed at the IND station to help regulate passenger flow.
 Access to the center express platform was via seven staircases, which were closed during off-peak hours.
 This was the first time the center express platform had been used in regular service.

 During the early 1950s, the New York City Transit Authority (NYCTA; now an agency of the Metropolitan Transportation Authority, or MTA) considered converting the IRT station to an express stop.
 This would serve the anticipated rise of ridership resulting from the Coliseum's completion and the expected redevelopment of the area.
 The conversion would entail constructing a separate island platform for express trains, similar to the arrangement at 34th Street–Penn Station, at a cost of $5 million.
 Additionally, a passageway would be built, connecting directly to the basement of the Coliseum.
 The NYCTA also considered converting the 72nd Street station to a local station.
 In March 1955, the NYCTA approved contracts with engineering firms for the design and construction of four projects across the subway system, including the conversion of the 59th Street station.
 Edwards, Kelcey and Beck was hired as consulting engineers for the station conversion, which never occurred.
 NYCTA chairman Charles L. Patterson suggested that the authority lengthen platforms at local stations along the Broadway–Seventh Avenue Line to accommodate eight-car local trains, rather than construct an express platform for the IRT at 59th Street.